 - Encourage one another – give both positive and critical feedback.
 The former helps us feel appreciated, and the latter helps us grow.

-- Talk about giving – it’s not about the money, it’s about what we are trusting in.
-It is an important part of our discipleship.
+- Talk about giving – it’s not about money, it’s about what we are trusting in.
+It is a part of our discipleship.
 Don’t be a coward!

 - Be intentional about discipleship – if you don’t make concrete plans for this, you may end up only running a religious club or event.

-- Use resources that are already available – there are free Resources on the Joshua Centre web-site, and ROOTS is good (but there is a charge).
+- Use already available resources – there are many free on the Joshua Centre web-site.
+ROOTS is also good (but there is a charge).

 - Be prepared to change and adapt – the order of service should never be set in stone.